Nixy Newport 10'6"

 - Makes rolling the board up easier

-- You can customize your fin setup to maximise performance in different conditions
+- You can customize your fin setup to maximize performance in different conditions

 - Easy to replace damaged fins

-Nixy is one of the first companies to make all 3 fins completely removable.
+Nixy is one of the first companies to make all three fins completely removable.
 That’s something you usually only see in a higher price range.
 Great job!